open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.Http/README.md

 ## Support non-HttpClientHandler

-If you want use non-HttpClientHandler, like WinHttpHandler or SocketsHttpHandler(.net core 2.1+, net 5.0+), implicit HTTP instrumentation will not be work, yout need wrap with DiagnosticsHandler.
+If you want use non-HttpClientHandler, like WinHttpHandler or SocketsHttpHandler(.net core 2.1+, net 5.0+), implicit HTTP instrumentation will not be work, you need wrap with DiagnosticsHandler.

 ```csharp
 new HttpClient(new DiagnosticsHandler { InnerHandler = new WinHttpHandler() });